Data Protection – Alumni Information

 - volunteer partners closely related to us (e.g. College trustees, development board members, alumni group representatives), and

-- contractors providing services to you on our behalf or services to us (our “data processors”).
+- contractors providing services to you on our behalf or services to us (our “data processors”), as outlined above.

 We also facilitate communication between individual alumni (of the College or the University), but in doing so we do not release personal contact details without prior permission.